codr7/eli/README.md

 `42`

 ### Loading
-`include` may be used to include the content of external files at compile time.
+`include` may be used to emit the content of external files at compile time.

 test.eli:
 ```